Synchromysticism

 In 1939, Blandick landed her most memorable minor role – Aunt Em in MGM's classic The Wizard of Oz."

-A Judy Garland framed photo on our hotel room wall
+A Judy Garland framed photo

 "Throughout the years, there have been rumors of hauntings and ghosts at the hotel.
 Some involve celebrities who previously stayed at the hotel, such as Marilyn Monroe, Montgomery Clift, and Errol Flynn.
 Others involve a little girl in a blue dress named Caroline.
 There have also been reports of cold spots, photographic "orbs", and mysterious phone calls to the hotel operator."